GPModel/Computer-model-calibration/Readme.txt

 Matlab R2020b, Matlab Global Optimization Toolbox, Matlab Statistics and Machine Learning Toolbox, and EnergyPlus 9.4.0;

-%%%%%%%%%%%%%%%%%%%%%% Descriptions of folders%%%%%%%%%%%%%%%%%%%%% Example 1: gives all codes and data for Example 1 that are summarized and reported in the paper Example 2: gives all codes and data for Example 2 that are summarized and reported in the paper Example 3: gives all codes and data for Example 3 that are summarized and reported in the paper
+%%%%%%%%%%%%%%%%%%%%%% Descriptions of folders%%%%%%%%%%%%%%%%%%%%%
+Example1: gives all codes and data for Example 1 that are summarized and reported in the paper
+Example2: gives all codes and data for Example 2 that are summarized and reported in the paper
+Example3: gives all codes and data for Example 3 that are summarized and reported in the paper

 %%%%%%%%%%%%%%%%%%%%%% Descriptions of files %%%%%%%%%%%%%%%%%%%%%
 CalibrationAGP.m----------Implements the bi-fidelity MBC-AGP, BC-AGP, MID-AGP or SR-AGP method.